cdsittampalam/documentation/docs/Partner API.md

 Connect to the Partner API
 --------------------------

 The Partner API key is a security feature which ensures that only you can access the Partner API endpoints.
-You generate an API key when connecting to the demo environment for testing; you also generate a key in the server environment for going Live.
+You generate an API key when connecting to the demo environment for testing.
+You also generate an API key in the server environment for going Live.

 :::note